Super Mario Kart: Modes

 Super Mario Kart has three multiplayer modes; Mario Kart GP, Match Race, and Battle Mode.
 The multiplayer modes support two players and the second player uses the bottom half of the screen which is used as a map in the single-player modes.
 Mario Kart GP is the same as in single-player, the only difference being that there are two human-controlled and six computer-controlled drivers.
 Match Race involves the two players going head to head on a track of their choice without any opponents.
 In Battle Mode, the two players again go head to head, but this time in one of four dedicated Battle Mode courses.
 Each player starts with three balloons around their kart which can be popped by power-ups fired by the other player.
-The first player to have all three of their balloons popped loses.
+The first player to have all of their balloons popped loses.

 Characters

-Super Mario Kart features eight playable characters from the Mario series – Mario, Luigi, Princess Peach, Yoshi, Bowser, Donkey Kong Jr., Koopa Troopa and Toad.
+Super Mario Kart features eight playable characters from the Mario series: Mario, Luigi, Princess Peach, Yoshi, Bowser, Donkey Kong Jr., Koopa Troopa and Toad.
 Each character's kart has different capabilities with differing levels of top speed, acceleration and handling.
 During races, computer-controlled characters have special items, or superpowers, which they are able to use.
 These powers are specific to each character; for example, Yoshi drops eggs which cause players who hit them to lose coins and spin, while Donkey Kong Jr. throws bananas.

-The characters are rendered as sprites portrayed from sixteen different angles.
-In 2005, Nintendojo called the sprites "not-so-pretty" when they are rendered at a distance, and IGN has commented on the dated look of the game.
+The characters are rendered as sprites portrayed from 16 different angles.
 Super Mario Kart was the first game to feature playable characters from the Mario series other than Mario or Luigi in a non-platforming game and the selection and different attributes of the characters is regarded as one of the game's strengths, IGN describing a well-balanced "all-star cast".
 All of the characters present in Super Mario Kart have gone on to appear in later games in the series, except for Donkey Kong Jr. and Koopa Troopa, who have only appeared intermittently after being replaced by Donkey Kong and Wario respectively in Mario Kart 64.